When You Pray, Say . . .

 by Pastor Larry DeBruyn for The New Spirituality

-An old spirituality in the New Age.
+The “gods” of Babylon: an old spirituality in this New Age.

 Remember the former things of old: for I am God, and there is none else; I am God, and there is none like me . . .”
 Yahweh, Isaiah 46:9, KJV